Alex Fort Brescia: Biography

 Fort Brescia graduated from Williams College and earned a master in business administration from the Columbia Business School.

-Career

-Fort Brescia is the co-chairman of Grupo Breca, his family conglomerate.
+Fort Brescia is the co-chairman of Grupo Breca, his family conglomerate, since 2016.
 He is also the chairman of BBVA Continental, a Peruvian bank.
 Additionally, he is the chairman of the insurance company Rímac Seguros, as well as B1 Capital Partners and Melon.
 He serves on the boards of directors of Tasa, Minsur, Intursa, CPPQ, Exsa and Urbanova.

 Additionally, he is a member of the Board of Directors of APORTA, a social impact entity of Grupo Breca.